Replicable-MARL/MARLlib/docs/source/algorithm/a2c_family.rst

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the sampling stage, agents share information with others.
-The information includes others' observations and predicted critic value.
-After collecting the necessary information from other agents, all agents follow the standard A2C training pipeline, except for using the mixed critic value to calculate the GAE and conduct the A2C critic learning procedure.
+During the sampling stage, agents exchange information with other agents, including their observations and predicted critic values.
+After gathering the required information, all agents follow the usual A2C training pipeline, with the exception of using a mixed critic value to calculate the Generalized Advantage Estimation (GAE) and perform the critic learning procedure for A2C.

 .. figure:: ../images/vda2c.png
     :width: 600